Aidar5/nattoeng/docs/source/book/14_regex/3_greedy_re.rst

     In [9]: re.search('\d+\s+\S+', line).group()
     Out[9]: '1500     aab1.a1a1.a5d3'

-Symbol ``\S`` symbol denotes everything except whitespace characters.
+Symbol ``\S`` denotes everything except whitespace characters.
 Therefore, the expression ``\S+`` with the greedy repetition symbol describes the maximal long string until the first whitespace character.
-In this case, up to the first space.
+In this case up to the first space.

 If greed is disabled, the result is: